8 things to remember when creating your law firm’s online content

 5. Write your own content

 Your own content written by you will be far more valuable to your readers than some over-arching article that has little detail about your area of expertise.
-Your online visitors will learn to value your content if they know it’s written by lawyers and they’ll continue to use you as a trusted source.
+Your online visitors will learn to value your content if they know lawyers write it, and they’ll continue to use you as a trusted source.

 6. Commit to the long haul – consistent, relevant and regular publishing